stafiprotocol/developer/docs/architecture/overview.md

 > Reminder: This Stack is updating accordingly in a timely manner.

-Listake LSD Stack is a package of Development Kits(DKs) that support the construction of LSD in Layer1s.
+StaFi LSD Stack is a package of Development Kits(DKs) that support the construction of LSD in Layer1s.
 The DKs consists of Application DK(ADK) and Chain DK(CDK), ADK is mainly built for launching a LST in the contract layer of a chain, and CDK is used to build a chain module that enables a chain to issue a LST natively.
 Both solutions include a backend and a frontend, the frontend is built for the interactions, the backend includes contracts and services.

 # Application Development Kit(ADK)